 • The Online Shopping Mall; and

-• Cover Stories.
+• Featured Stories.

 To see the contents of the current issue of Festivale, click on the Contents button, or the word "contents" on any clickable heading.
 If you are not familiar with clickable images, use your mouse to move the pointer over the image above.
 Note how the pointer changes shape over some parts of the image, those are 'hot spots' which, if you click on them, will transfer you to another part of the current page, the current site, or even to another site.